Jelly-Donut-Fish/GamesCollective/README.md

 run ```yarn install```

 Installing database on local machine
-$ psql -U <an exisiting role with superuser privileges> blue < dbname.bak
+$ psql -U {an exisiting role with superuser privileges} blue < dbname.bak

 Installing TO remote
 download repo to remote and run the local command